findingsimple/simple-move-login/README.md

 Tested up to: 3.5
 Stable tag: 1.0

-Utility plugin (or drop-in) for changing the location of the login page (wp-login.php).
+Utility plugin (or drop-in) for changing the location of the login page.

 ## Description ##

 A utility plugin (or can be used as a drop-in) for assisting with changing the location of the login page.
 For example changing `wp-login.php` to be `login.php`.

 Why do this?
-It assists with preventing brute force attacks that target the default wp-login.php page.
+It assists with preventing brute force attacks that target the default `wp-login.php` page.

 Please note this is more to help sysadmin and devs when there is a more servious brute force issue.
 You new login.php file will need to be manually updated whenever WP is updated.